lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

 console.log('This is strict mode')
 ```

-#### Automatic strict mode

-If you are using "classes" or "ES modules" in your source code, they will automatically enabled strict mode so you don't
+But if you are using "classes" or "ES modules" in your source code, they will automatically enabled strict mode:
-need to add `"use strict"` manually:

-- Case 1: _src/your-code-with-classes.JavaScript_
+- Case 1: _src/class.js_

+  > [!Note]
+  >
+  > Notice that, only the code inside the class body is in strict mode, the code outside the class body is still in
+  > non-strict mode.

   ```js
   class MyClass {